-3.B.38 For Emission Point AK-012, the permittee shall demonstrate compliance with the emission standards in Condition 3.B.37 by purchasing a certified engine and operating and maintaining the certified engine according to the manufacturer's emission-related written instructions.
+3.B.37 For Emission Point AK-012, the permittee shall demonstrate compliance with the emission standards by purchasing a certified engine and operating and maintaining the certified engine according to the manufacturer's emission-related written instructions.
 The permittee may adjust engine settings provided the adjustments are consistent with the manufacturer's instructions.